alesti/m1-migration/README.md

 ```

 Brew works, i need to remove the most stuff from the x86 directories later.
+Afterwards (in march 2022) it is possible to remove the amd64 brew stuff completly with:

+`for i in $(/usr/local/Homebrew/bin/brew list) ; do /usr/local/Homebrew/bin/brew uninstall $i  --ignore-dependencies ; done`

 ## Oh, noes!
 ### VirtualBox